hyosung11/Launch-School/Courses/journal.md

 19:38 Time to put the kids to bed.
 The `String.prototype.toUpperCase` and `String.prototype.toLowerCase` methods handle both alphabetic and non-alphabetic characters.

 22:30 Practiced up to Medium Problems a third time.
 I might have to do some of the problems a fourth time.

+## 20211129 월요일

+09:11 Home with SungOh because he didn't feel well and is not going to school today.